krmalewski/game01/README.md

 * The box to the left will hold user information collected from the form and game such as: username, points, time left, and lives left.
 * The boxes to the right represent the windows that creatures will randomly appear in.

+## Approach
+* setInterval was used to have the divs grow and shrink as the timer counted down
+* Math.random was used to randomize the intervals of each window growing and shrinking
+* Math.random was also used to randomize which image from the array of images will be displayed in each div
+* jQuery was used to target divs and add event handlers to indicate when clicked

+## Unsolved Problems
+* I would have liked to add all levels in one object in a js file but I was unable to figure out a streamline way to make this work.
+* I would also like to extend this game to have a two players option.

 ## Technology Used